325K.05 Licensure and qualifications of certification authorities.

 (2) the liability limits of section 325K.17 apply to the certification authorities licensed or authorized by that governmental entity in the same manner as they apply to licensed certification authorities of this state.

 Subd.
 6. Applicability to digital signatures.
-Unless the parties provide otherwise by contract between themselves, the licensing requirements in this section do not affect the effectiveness, enforceability, or validity of any digital signature, except that sections 325K.19 to 325K.24 do not apply in relation to a digital signature that cannot be verified by a certificate issued by an unlicensed certification authority.
+Parties may provide by contract for the effectiveness, enforceability, or validity of any digital signature as between those parties.
+Sections 325K.19 to 325K.24 do not apply to a certificate and associated digital signature issued by an unlicensed certification authority.

 Subd.
 7. Nonapplicability.
-A certification authority that has not obtained a license is not subject to the provision of this chapter.
+A certification authority that has not obtained a license is not subject to the provisions of this chapter, except as specifically provided.

 Official Publication of the State of Minnesota

 Revisor of Statutes